Fécamp: More from the Middle Ages

 In the 7th century, Saint Leger was exiled to Fécamp.
-In 932, William I of Normandy (Long-Sword) founded the castle that was to be the residence of the Dukes of Normandy up until 1204, after which, the Norman Duchy was integrated within the French royal domain.
+In 932, William I of Normandy (Long-Sword) founded the castle that was to be the residence of the Dukes of Normandy up until 1204, after which the Norman Duchy was integrated within the French royal domain.
 The castle was the birthplace of many Norman dukes, including Richard I of Normandy (born 933) and Richard II of Normandy (who died 22 August 1027).

 In 1202, King John of England granted a community system to Fécamp.
-In 1410 the English razed the town.
-In 1449, Fécamp was freed from English occupation.
+In 1410, the English razed the town.
+In 1449, Fécamp was freed from the English occupation.

-For Fécamp, the Wars of religion finished in July 1593, when Captain de Bois-Rosé rallied the city to Henry IV of France after his conversion to Catholicism.
+For Fécamp, the French Wars of Religion ended in July 1593, when Captain de Bois-Rosé rallied the city to Henry IV of France after his conversion to Catholicism.
 It was at Fécamp that Charles II of England landed, on 16 October 1651, soon after the Battle of Worcester, where he had been finally defeated by Cromwell.